weiping-playnext/Zenject/Documentation/Factories.md

 }
 ```

-This can be simpler than deriving from `PlaceholderFactory` in some cases, however, it has the same problems that are mentioned above when using PlaceholderFactory directly (that is, it is more error prone when changing the parameter list, and it can be more verbose in some cases)
+This can be simpler than deriving from `PlaceholderFactory` in some cases, however, it has the <a href="#using-factories-directly">same problems</a> that are mentioned above when using `PlaceholderFactory` directly (that is, it is more error prone when changing the parameter list, and it can be more verbose in some cases)

 ## <a id="custom-interface"></a>Custom Factory Interface

 In some cases, you might want to avoid becoming directly coupled to the factory class, and would prefer to use a base class or a custom interface instead.
-You can do that by using the `BindFactoryInterface` method instead of `BindFactory` like this:
+You can do that by using the `BindFactoryCustomInterface` method instead of `BindFactory` like this:

 ```csharp